Advisors at Large

 Erik Stanley

-Erik Stanley is an attorney with Provident Law in Scottsdale, Arizona.
-Stanley has more than 20 years of experience handling religious liberty cases and advising religious institutions on various matters, including employment, tax, zoning and land use, and bylaws and policies.
+Stanley is also a partner at Provident Law in Scottsdale, Arizona, where he leads the firm’s church and nonprofit practice.
+He has more than 20 years of experience handling religious liberty cases and advising religious institutions on various matters, including employment, tax, zoning and land use, and bylaws and policies.

 Stanley previously served as senior counsel and the director of the Center for Christian Ministries at Alliance Defending Freedom.
 He has litigated cases involving churches and ministries across the United States and has argued numerous cases in both trial and appeals courts.
 He also helped represent clients before the United States Supreme Court in two cases (Trinity Lutheran Church v.
 Comer (2017) and McCreary County v.
 ACLU (2005)).